rukor/I-D/httpbis-tcp/draft.md

 ## Lower the TCP FIN timeout

-Lower the time during which connections are in FIN-WAIT-2 state so that they can be reused faster and thus increase number of simultaneous connections possible.
+High connection completion rates will consume ephemeral ports quickly.
+Lower the time during which connections are in FIN-WAIT-2/TIME_WAIT states so that they can be purged faster and thus maintain a maximal number of available sockets.
+The primitives for the assignment of these values were described in
+{{RFC0793}}, however significantly lower values are commonly used.

     net.ipv4.tcp_fin_timeout = <number of seconds>